MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guides-hub.md

 When you create a guide in the PC authoring app, the content is stored in the Microsoft Dataverse.
 The Guides model-driven app enables you to access and view guide content from the Dataverse quickly.
 You can also make modifications through the Guides model-driven app.
 For example, you can [deactivate a guide](admin-deactivate-guide.md), [share content](admin-access-teams.md), or [create a 3D object-collection](workflow-example-2.md).

 > [!CAUTION]
 > The Guides model-driven app isn't intended as a replacement for authoring in the PC and HoloLens apps.
-If you use the model-driven app to create, update, or delete records, you might make Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
-Currently, Guide modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Microsoft Dataverse.
+If you use the model-driven app to create, update, or delete records, you might make Dynamics 365 Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
+Currently, guide modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Microsoft Dataverse.

 ## Open the Guides model-driven app

 1. In the PC authoring app, sign in to the Dynamics 365 instance that includes the guide.